CartoDB/CartoDB-SQL-API/doc/API.md

 1. __API Key level:__ Do whatever you want in your account on the tables you own (or have been shared with you in Enterprise/multi-user accounts).
 2. __"publicuser" level:__ Do whatever has been granted to you.
 The publicuser level is normally read-only, but you could GRANT INSERT/UPDATE/DELETE permissions to publicuser if needed for some reason - for API key-less write operations.
 Use with caution.
 3. __postgres superadmin level:__ This third access level, the actual PostgreSQL system user, is only accessible from a direct database connection via the command line, which is only available currently via [CartoDB On-Premises](https://cartodb.com/on-premises/).
-Let us know at [sales@cartodb.com](mailto:sales@cartodb.com) if you are interested in this feature.

 ### If a user has write access and makes a `DROP TABLE` query, is that data gone?